mahafuz-prog/Breast-Cancer-Analysis/README.md

 - <h4> Step 1: I have used a <a href='https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data', target="_blank">dataset<a/> from kaggle and preprocessed.
-- <h4> Step 2: After that I select top 25 features highly correlated with target feature using sklearn library for avoid overfitting.
+- <h4> Step 2: After that I select top 25 features highly correlated with target attribute using sklearn library for avoid overfitting.
 - <h4> Step 3: Then I used XGBoost-an optimized distributed gradient boosting library for my machine learning model.
 - <h4> Step 4: Finally get,
  ```